urban-health-labs/Goonj/README.md

 # Goonj
 ### An all purpose music player library

-## How to add Goonj to your Android application
+## Goonj integrate to your android project in under a minute
 ### Step 1:
-Add it in your root build.gradle at the end of repositories:
+Add following in build.gradle (Project level):
 ```
 allprojects {
 	repositories {